2.2 Summary of material accounting policies

 i) Defined benefit plans:

-The Company has an obligation towards gratuity, a defined benefit retirement plan covering eligible employees (in some cases funded through Group Gratuity Scheme of Life Insurance Corporation of India).
+The Company has obligation towards gratuity, a defined benefit retirement plan covering eligible employees (in some cases funded through Group Gratuity Scheme of Life Insurance Corporation of India).
 The Company accounts for the liability for the gratuity benefits payable in future and its classifications between current and non-current liabilities are based on an independent actuarial valuation carried out using Projected Unit Credit Method.

-loss in the period in which they occur.
+Defined benefit costs in the nature of current and past service cost and net interest expense or income are recognised in the statement of profit and loss in the period in which they occur.
 Remeasurement, comprising of actuarial gains and losses, the effect of changes to the asset ceiling (excluding amounts included in net interest or the net defined benefit liability) and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability) are recognised immediately in the balance sheet with corresponding debit or credit to retained earnings through OCI in the period in which it occurs.
 Remeasurement are not classified to statement of profit and loss in subsequent periods.
-Past service cost is recognised in statement of profit and loss in the period of a plan amendment.
+Past service cost is recognised in the statement of profit and loss in the period of a plan amendment.

 ii) Defined contribution plan: